NixOS/rfcs/rfcs/0166-nix-formatting.md

 the pinned formatter should preferably only be updated shortly before the release branch-off.
 This should be done in coordination with the NixOS release managers, so this information must be added to the [NixOS release wiki](https://nixos.github.io/release-wiki/).

+#### Nix code in documentation

+Nix code in Nixpkgs documentation, such as the Nixpkgs manual, the NixOS manual, NixOS options, `CONTRIBUTING.md` and co. should also be formatted with the pinned release version of the official Nix formatter.

 #### Automatically generated files